Skip to main content

 A pot of money will be used to offer grants to members of UK Contingent who may otherwise be unable to attend due to their financial circumstances.

 Grants for up to 75% of the Contingent fee, with the aim of making sure our grants make a real difference to whether attendees can afford to attend the Moot.
-The exact value of any grant you might receive will depend on a number of factors.
+The exact value of any grant a person might receive will depend on a number of factors.

 Applicants were required to apply for a grant at the same time as completing their application form.
-Applicants will find out if you have been awarded a grant at the same time as being offered a place, so you can make an informed decision.
+Applicants were advised if they had been awarded a grant or not at the same time as being offered a place, allowing them to make an informed decision on accepting their place.

 Finances